Dreamown/im2mesh_matlab/README.md

 **News:**

-- Version 2.33 can refine mesh locally (see demo17).
-- Version 2.2.1 can edit polygonal boundary before mesh generation.
-- Version 2.2.0 supports using Gmsh as mesh generator (unstructured quadrilateral mesh).
+- Version 2.2.0 can use Gmsh as mesh generator (unstructured quadrilateral mesh).
 - Version 2.1.6 updates the DOI.
 Im2mesh is now citable.

 **Features:**